 The plant is found mostly in its dried form, much like others.
 The Chinese wolfberry extract tastes great when consumed separately as a snack or mixed into salads, cereals, yogurts, or desserts.
 For enhanced flavor, try using the same in smoothies or protein shakes.

-Formulations and dosage
+Formulations and Dosage

 Word of caution

-Those prone to allergic reactions like shortness of breath, itching in the mouth, ears, skin rashes, and episodic rhinitis should avoid these.
+Those prone to allergic reactions like shortness of breath, itching in the mouth, and ears, skin rashes, and episodic rhinitis should avoid these.

 When the extract interacts with other drugs, there’s a likelihood of bleeding.
 For example, warfarin is one such drug that is reactive to this berry.